Biography

 Linda K. Schinkel Biography

 Linda has seen first-hand empowerment derived from collaboratively creating.
-Inspiring belief in one’s future and promoting the commensurate mindset underlies her work.
-One such collaborative work created with Kids Kicking Cancer, has been permanently installed at the Cranbrook Institute of Science in Bloomfield Hills, MI since 2014.
+Inspiring belief in one’s future and promoting the commensurate growth mindset underlies her work.
+One such collaborative work created with Kids Kicking Cancer, has been permanently installed at the Cranbrook Institute of Science Museum in Bloomfield Hills, MI since 2014.
+Additional collaborative work includes installations at Detroit Country Day School, Beverly Hills MI, Cranbrook in Bloomfield Hills MI and Detroit Mayor Mike Duggan's Office.

 Theodore M. Schinkel Biography

 Theodore (Teddy) M. Schinkel (b.
-Sylvania, OH 1986) is a Detroit-based multidisciplinary outsider artist and co-founder of Schinkel Fine Art LLC, an internationally acclaimed art and design firm.
-With his mother, Linda K. Schinkel (Rodney) they share a generative art practice since 2010, and formed a 501c3 charity, Conceptions Connect in 2019.
-Teddy explores known and unknown existence in an effort to enlarge perspective and understanding.
+Sylvania, OH 1986) is an internationally acclaimed award winning Detroit multidisciplinary outsider artist and co-founder of Schinkel Fine Art LLC.
+With his mother, Linda, they have shared a generative art practice since 2010.
+Linda and Teddy create in their studio and exhibit their work in the former Moross House, the oldest brick dwelling in Detroit where art + architecture merge.
+Their unique work features one-of-a-kind and Limited Edition original artwork.
+Teddy explores known and unknown existence in an effort to enlarge perspective and shared understanding.